fo0nikens/dev-random-test/README.md

 For the impatient: do

+	$ ./linePLot.sh

+or

-	$ ./run.sh
+	$ ./histogram.sh

-to generate a plot right away.
+to generate something right away.
 Edit the block size and count parameters to adjust the plot.
 Large block counts dont like to write in linux, unless you use /dev/urandom.
 In OSX, /dev/random and /dev/urandom are identical.